JakubBartoszewicz/DeePaC/README.md

 ## Supplementary data and scripts
 Datasets are available here: <https://doi.org/10.5281/zenodo.3678562> (bacteria) and here: <https://doi.org/10.5281/zenodo.3630803> (viruses).
 In the supplement_paper directory you can find the R scripts and data files used in the papers for dataset preprocessing and benchmarking.

+## Erratum
+The second sentence in section 2.2.3 of the bacterial DeePaC paper (<https://doi.org/10.1093/bioinformatics/btz541>) is partially incomplete.

+Published text: “All were initialized with He weight initialization (He et al, 2015) and trained…”

+Should be: “All were initialized with He weight initialization (He et al, 2015) or Glorot initialization (Glorot & Bengio, 2010) for recurrent and feedforward layers respectively and trained…

 ## Cite us
 If you find DeePaC useful, please cite: